twiro/multilingual/multilingual-url-structures-and-routing.md

 ## 1. Set a language by URL query string

-This method can easily build open Symphony's URL-structure and doesn't require any further configuration.
+This method can easily build upon Symphony's default URL-structure and doesn't require any further configuration.
 Simply attach the `language`-parameter to your frontend links, give it the appropriate value and you're done.

     domain.com/page/?language=en

-**Note:** While this method comes handy for debugging and developing (as it has the highest priority and therefore will overwrite any of the other language detection mechanisms) it shouldn't be used as URL-structure for a multilingual website in production.
-Regarding SEO and linkability you're [better off][8] with one of the succeeding methods.
+**Note:** _While this method comes handy for debugging and developing (as it has the highest priority and therefore will overwrite any of the other language detection mechanisms) it shouldn't be used as URL-structure for a multilingual website in production.
+Regarding SEO and linkability you're [better off][8] with one of the succeeding methods._

 ## 2. Set a language in the URL path